hazennetworksolutions/worrell-testnet/testnet-en.md

 To avoid jailing due to downtime:

-- Run the node under `systemd` with automatic restart (Step 10).
+- Run the node under `systemd` + Cosmovisor with automatic restart (Step 11).
 - Keep disk/CPU headroom — a node that can't keep up misses blocks.
 - **Never** run two instances with the same `priv_validator_key.json` at once — this causes a **double sign** and a 5% + permanent tombstone slash, far worse than downtime jailing.
-- Enable Prometheus (Step 9) and set up alerts on missed blocks.
+- Enable Prometheus (Step 10) and set up alerts on missed blocks.
 - Subscribe to [t.me/worrellvalidators](https://t.me/worrellvalidators) for upgrade/governance announcements.

 ### Check signing info